Fos-R/Fos-R/README.md

   -h, --help                           Print help
 ```

+If you need a deterministic generation, make sure to specify a seed with `-s`, to use `--order-pcap` and to set a start time with `-t`.

 ## Network injection

 In this mode, Fos-R generates and play network traffic between different computers in the same network.